Workers and Independent Operators

 Other applicable criteria

-To determine what other applicable criteria suggest about the status of the person, decision-makers consider the paired statements that follow.
-None of these statements, on their own, leads to the determination of status.
+To determine what other applicable criteria suggest about the status of the person, decision-makers consider the following paired statements.
+None of these statements, on its own, leads to the determination of status.
 Before making a determination, decision-makers must consider each statement in reference to all other features of the working relationship.

 Other applicable criteria to determine employment status